vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/cloud/instructions.md

 Notes:
 - From this version onward, analytical artefacts (PNG and CSV) are also saved in S3 via the `StorageAdapter` under `analytics/<YYYYMMDD>/...`.
 In local execution, they are still written to the `analysis/` folder.

+## 6. Optional environment variables

+These are optional and allow customizing external sources:

+- `WORLD_BANK_INDICATOR` – World Bank indicator to ingest (default `NY.GDP.PCAP.CD`).
+- `WIKIPEDIA_URL` – Source URL for the CO₂ per capita table (default as in code).